akshat-fsociety/akshat-fsociety/README.md

 ### Hello Everyone !!  <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="35px">

 **ABOUT ME**
+**An Avid Coder**<hr>

-I am a *developer* by passion, a tech enthusiast, open-source contributor, tech blogger, writer, mentor for those who want to learn programming, development and recent technologies.
+I am a *developer* by passion, a tech enthusiast, open-source contributor, tech blogger, writer, for those who want to learn programming and development.
 Being a developer of various Technical Forums and Connecting platforms, I have been contributing *to make the youth of this world well versed with programming*.
 I am presently pursuing Btech in *Information Technology*.